ZhouYou-NJU/WGDG_demo/README.md

 (like by MATLAB).

 ## Parameters setting
-We realize both GS and WFG algorithms of lensless imaging with mask updating in the demo.
+We realize both GS and WGDG algorithms of lensless imaging with mask updating in the demo.
 The GS algorithm here is based on the references [1][2]. <br>
 1. The GS method will reduce the contrast of recovered image with the existance of noise, so a contrast enhancement process (set ***CEflag = 1***) is always needed to show the result.
-The proposed WFG method does not have this problem.
+The proposed WGDG method does not have this problem.
 However, for fair performance comparison, the images shown in the paper all have adjusted their contrast using the 'Adjust the brightness and contrast' function and 'Auto' button of ImageJ.